“You have to drink a protein shake or eat a protein-rich meal immediately after your workout”.

 Nothing wrong with that, I definitely believe that post-workout nutrition is indeed essential, but I don’t see it as strict as I used to and like still a lot of people do.

 If I eat an hour after my workout, that’s fine.
-Even if its two hours or already after half an hour, fine.
+Even if its two hours or already after half an hour, fine by me.

 As it is with building muscles.
 The most important thing is to eat enough calories throughout the day, each day.
 Every week, every month.